a10networks/a10networks.github.io/introduction/getting-started.md

 # Getting Started

-UGF is a GUI framework used to build A10networks GUI projects.
-It's composed by React.js related opensource  softwares.
-It's a business-adapted , higher performance, and easier debug framework.
+UGF is a GUI framework used to build A10networks GUI projects, and is composed of open source softwares coded in React.js.
+Our framework promotes for easier debugging, higher performance, and is business-adapted.

-Here are the key features on current release:
+Here are the key features from our current release:

-1. Using some design pattern seamlessly integrated GUI team required technologies like React.js, Redux+Observable, Immutable.js, add GUI team general used logic.
+1. Design patterns are seamlessly integrated using essential front-end technologies such as React.js, Redux+Observable, Immutable.js, and general logic used by the GUI team.
-2. A separate widget library we named a10-gui-widgets, all the components inside this are stateless, means it can only accept data to display.
+2. A separate widgets library called a10-gui-widgets, where all the components inside this library are stateless.
+Thus, these components can only accept data to display.
-3. A stateful components library we called a10-gui-common, it stored many stateful components, it's a kind of small app component, example, a Log Auto Gen component, plugin to framework, fill some parameters, then it's an awesome feature.
+3. A stateful components library called a10-gui-common.
+Our many stateful components in this library result in a small app components of sorts.
+For example, a Log Auto Gen component, combined with our framework and some parameters, result in an awesome feature!
-4. Generator can help you easily integrate all things together, it can generate framework in one key, also can generate your module containers and components initial model.
+4. A generator that can help you easily integrate everything together.
+It can generate frameworks in one key, and can also generate your module containers with your components initial model.
-5. Integrated UT framework Jest and E2E test framework Nightwatch,  developer's can follow the examples easily write your own cases under your modules.
+5. Using our integrated UT framework Jest and E2E testing framework, Nightwatch, developer's can follow examples easily to write your own test cases under your modules!

 ## Installation

 ### Using generator

+To quick start a project, we recommend using a UGF generator--a [Yeoman ](https://yeoman.io/)generator).

+Follow these steps:

+1. First install Yeoman tool
-The easiest way to start a project I recommend you to use UGF generator, it's a [Yeoman ](https://yeoman.io/)generator, you need first install Yeoman tool, and then follow the [Generate Your App](generate-your-app.md)  steps to generate the whole framework and it's required stuffs,  after go through those simple steps, you app is running up.
+2. Then follow the steps from [Generate Your App](generate-your-app.md) to generate the whole framework and its required items.
+3. Your app should be running!

-If you'd like learning deeper, then you can add your generated code into your IDE,  start from \[project name\]/index.tsx.
+If you'd like to learn more, you can add your generated code into your IDE, and start from \[project name\]/index.tsx.

 ### I would like to build blocks

-If you would like try to build the whole thing by yourself,  here are some prerequisites software:
+If you would like try to build the whole thing by yourself,  here are the required technologies:

 1. Nodejs 8.11+
 2. git
 3. create-react-app

-then here is the basic steps:
+After you have acquired the required technologies, follow these steps:

-* Initial a project using create-react-app
+* Initialize a project using create-react-app

 ```text
 $ create-react-app my-project